aurora-is-near/sshaclsrv/README.md

 ### Security Note

-Be aware that sshacl intentionally does *NOT* check the owner or permission of the key-file.
+Be aware that sshaclsrv intentionally does *NOT* check the owner or permission of the key-file.
 The security of your system will depend on how this file can be modified.